geod/awsboilerplate/README.md

 ### Everything Is Code

-The startup boilerplate is a natural continuation of the direction of travel the last few years.
-Over the last few years infrastructure was moved into code.
-However, from a developer perspective it is still partial.
+Over the last decade infrastructure was moved into code.
+However, it is still partial in terms of covering all elements of the environment, change management and developer independence.

 |**Infrastructure as Code** |
 |---|